Fun and Games in the Washington Press Corps

 In such a world, it is easy to give up on all news sources, even though we still need information from somewhere, in order to optimize our future.
 Conspiracies are attractive when we feel we can’t trust anybody but the ideas and people we already know.

-How we are manipulated Reporters who are trying to figure out what is actually going on and tell it honestly–from an nonpartisan referee’s point of view–are increasingly dismissed as creating “fake news,” by the people who need them the most.
+Reporters who are trying to figure out what is actually going on and tell it honestly–from an nonpartisan referee’s point of view–are increasingly dismissed as creating “fake news,” by the people who need them the most.
 It isn’t just the professional journalists’ execution of the news story that is questioned—it is their motive.
 This loss of credibility is a big problem for our entire democracy, as politicians make policy based on fake “alternative facts” that they make up, and attack the reporters who are actually trying—on our behalf–to hold these politicians accountable.

 The truth